 Such schools often replace the traditional colored belts of the martial arts system with colored Muay Thai shorts or Prajiads (Muay Thai armbands).
 One such renowned Muay Thai gym with ranking systems is Bang Muay Thai in the United States.

 It is essential to know that some of these systems, like the one in Bang Muay Thai are not authentic Muay Thai but modified versions.
-That is not to say that they are ineffective as a striking art, as Bang Muay Thai has produced two-time UFC Bantamweight champion, TJ Dillashaw.
+That is not to say that they are ineffective as a striking art.
+For example, Bang Muay Thai has produced two-time UFC Bantamweight champion, TJ Dillashaw.

 Another notable organization that promotes the ranking system in Muay Thai is the WTBA (World Thai Boxing Association).
 Its mission is to “promote and preserve the traditional martial arts of Thailand”.

 There are many schools outside of Thailand where you can learn the pure, authentic form of Muay Thai as they are taught in Thailand and as it is competed in the prestigious stadiums like Lumpinee and Rajadamnern.

 Some call out the Muay Thai ranking system as a money grab promoted solely to profit from the sport.
-Some gyms are charging extra for colored shorts and fees for grading examinations.
+Some McDojo gyms are charging extra for colored shorts and fees for grading examinations.
 This behavior holds little regard for the roots of the Thai martial arts system.

 They are also training with a peer of their level.
 This is not the case in traditional Thai gyms where everyone can spar with anyone.
 In this aspect, martial arts like Taekwondo and Judo, with international federations and bodies to regulate and systematize the sport.
 This approach provides a structured and organized way of learning.

 There are pros to both sides.
-As it stands today, the ranking system remains an outsider to the Muay Thai culture.
+As it stands today, the ranking system remains an outsider to the Muay Thai sport.
 This is something that’s unlikely to change soon (at least not in a massive way).